 TechM has been able to meet its CSR needs of providing quality technical education.

-A combination of the above with more high-value CSR initiatives is desired in maintaining its objectives for the long-term as the university is gearing up for exponential growth in all dimensions.
+A combination of the above with more high-value CSR initiatives is desired in maintaining its objectives for the long-term as the university is gearing up for exponential growth in times to come.

 Thank You